nodebox/nodebox.github.io/node/documentation/using/generative-design.md

 ![generative step 5](generative-e.png)

-Let's introdude a procedure to not always pick the same unit but pick a random one.
+Let's introduce a procedure that does not always pick the same unit but picks a random one instead.
 First we need to know how many times a unit has to be created.
 We can count the amount of pick1.

 * Create a count node and connect pick1 to it.